 The Redevelopment Project Area ("R.P.A.") is part of the larger Madison-Racine Project Area.
-As described previously, the larger Area--as designated a number of years ago--suffered from the presence of older, obsolete structures.
-Most of these structures were in very poor condition as described in the designation report.
-The area within the R.P.A. as well as near the R.P.A. was targeted for a more intensive acquisition-plan by-the-City (in comparison to the rest of the Madison-Racine Project Area).
+As described previously, the larger Area-as. designated a number of years ago-suffered from the presence of older, obsolete structures.
+Most of these structures were in very poor condition as ^\ described in the designation report.
+The area within the R.P.A. as well as near the R.P.A. was^ \geq \frac{1}{2} t^\ "for\alpha \alpha MOre "intensive acquisi City (in comparison to the rest of the Madison-Racine Project Area).